thomas-mauran/thomas-mauran/README.md

 ## About Me

-Hi there, I'm **Thomas Mauran**, a passionate apprentice computer science engineer.
-When I'm not immersed in code, you can find me exploring the latest in technology or enjoying the night sky through my telescope 🌌
+Hi there, I'm **Thomas Mauran**, a passionate computer science engineer.
+When I'm not immersed in code, you can find me hiking or enjoying the night sky through my telescope 🌌

 - 🌱 I’m currently working on [Nihondex](https://nihondex.com) an online platform to learn japanese 🇯🇵